Rise to Success: Career Highlights of Kristaps Porziņģis

 2023: Trade to Boston Celtics

-In 2023, Kristaps Porziņģis was traded to the Boston Celtics as part of the Wizards' desire to rebuild.
+In 2023, Kristaps Porziņģis was traded to the Boston Celtics as part of the Washington Wizards' desire to rebuild.

-2023: FIBA Basketball World Cup European Qualifiers
+2023: FIBA Basketball World Cup 2023 European Qualifiers

 In August 2022, Porziņģis returned to play for the national team in the August window of the second round of the FIBA Basketball World Cup 2023 European Qualifiers.
+In two games, he averaged 25.5 points per game, 14.0 rebounds per game, and 3.0 blocks per game.

-After missing the first month of the season, Porziņģis made his season debut on 25 November 2024 against the Los Angeles Clippers, where he recorded 16 points, six rebounds, two assists, and two blocks in the 126–94 win.
+After missing the first month of the season, Porziņģis made his season debut on November 25, 2024 against the Los Angeles Clippers, where he recorded 16 points, six rebounds, two assists, and two blocks in the 126–94 win.

-2024: NBA Championship with Celtics
+2024: NBA Championship with the Celtics

 In 2024, Kristaps Porziņģis won an NBA championship with the Boston Celtics.

-2024: Future Draft Pick
+2024: First Round Pick